-Your young staff are at the beginning of their career, and despite coming into your accounting firm with education under their belts, they aren’t expecting their learning to stop.
+Your young staff are at the beginning of their career, and despite coming into your business with education under their belts, they aren’t expecting their learning to stop.

-Their ideal workplace not only makes opportunities for learning available but actively encourages and pushes staff to develop.
-They expect for the majority of their learning to happen as they work, and they’re not wrong—some studies say as much as 90% of learning happens on the job.
+Their ideal workplace not only makes opportunities for learning available, but actively encourages and pushes staff to develop.
+They expect the majority of their learning to happen as they work, and they’re not wrong—some studies say as much as 90% of learning happens on the job.

-For your firm, the benefits of your staff continually improving are clear.
-The most successful firms are built on outstanding accountants, but accountants don’t become outstanding without hard work and education.
+For your business, the benefits of your staff continually improving are clear.
+The most successful teams are built on outstanding staff members, but they don’t become outstanding without hard work and education.

-It’s more important than ever that your firm provides learning opportunities to your staff.
-Here are seven ways you can empower them to grow and develop in your accounting firm.
+It’s more important than ever that you provide learning opportunities to your staff.
+Here are seven ways you can empower them to grow and develop while they are on the job.